archivesspace/awesome-archivesspace/README.md

     - [Smith College Github ASpace Migration - Files, tools, and plans](https://github.com/smith-special-collections/aspace-migration): Files, tools, and plans for bringing legacy data into ArchivesSpace at Smith.

 ## Plug-ins
 The links below relate to ArchivesSpace plug-in projects.
-Resources are loosely grouped by whether the plug-in involves importing or exporting data, searching, administration, authentication, and additional front-end and back-end funcationality.
+Resources are loosely grouped by whether the plug-in involves importing or exporting data, searching, administration, authentication, and additional front-end and back-end functionality.
 Some links may appear in multiple categories.

 ### Import/Export Data